What Does Diversity, Equity and Inclusion Mean in the Workplace?

 “People want to belong, plain and simple,” she adds.
 “And marginalized individuals want to know that they’re not going to be the token person to represent a demographic.
 They shouldn’t have to worry about that in the workplace; they should be focused on how they’re going to have an impact within the company.”

-For employers and HR professionals alike, the biggest challenge is knowing where to start.
+For employers and people management professionals alike, the biggest challenge is knowing where to start.
 “There’s no quick-fix,” says Colman.
-“A lot of people immediately jump to trying to figure out how they can make their company more diverse, but you can’t underestimate the importance of inclusion and equity.
+“A lot of people immediately jump to figure out how they can make their company more diverse, but you can’t underestimate the importance of inclusion and equity.
 Without those two pieces, you’re not going to achieve true diversity.”

 Understanding how each element of DEI builds upon the others is important to creating a work environment that is equitable and inclusive of all individuals.
 Just like DEI is a multifaceted process, Colman encourages employers to lean on each other.